risingwavelabs/risingwave-docs/docs/sql/syntax/sql-pattern-dynamic-filter.md

 As this value increases, more results will satisfy this condition and be output; conversely, as this value decreases, more rows are filtered out, and fewer results will be output.

-RisingWave implements this using the dynamic filter, an internal stateful operator that keeps a full set of results before filtering and decides which changes should be output.
+RisingWave implements this using dynamic filters, internal stateful operators that keep a full set of results before filtering and decides which changes should be output.